ComparativeGenomicsToolkit/cactus/README.md

 make
 ```

-To run without Docker, you will need to provide the `--noDocker` option to all `cactus` commands and add the `bin` directory to your PATH.
+To run using these local executables, you will need to provide the `--binariesMode local` option to all `cactus` commands and add the `bin` directory to your PATH.
 ## System/cluster requirements
 Cactus will take about 20 CPU-hours per bacterial-sized (~4 megabase) genome, about 20 CPU-days per nematode-sized (~100 megabase) genome, and about 120 CPU-days per mammalian-sized (~3 gigabase) genome.
 You will need at least one machine with very large amounts of RAM (150+ GB) to run mammalian-sized genomes.
 The requirements will vary a bit depending on how closely related your genomes are, so these are only rough estimates.
 ## Running